 Governance – Managing the Village Hall Charity

 Beeding & Bramber Village Hall is friendly independent registered charity.
-It’s run by a Council of Management according to its Constitution.
-The charity is governed by our board of trustees who all kindly volunteer and receive no remuneration from the charity, they are in place to ensure any donations, fundraising and hire fees will be used appropriately.
+The charity is governed by our trustees known as the Council of Management (COM) and is run according to its Constitution.
+Our team all kindly volunteer and receive no remuneration from the charity.
+The team ensure any donations, fundraising and hire fees will be used appropriately and work hard to ensure the Hall will be there for future generations.

 The objectives outlined in our Constitution form 22 August 1977 are stated to be “the provision and maintenance of a village hall for the use of the parishes of Upper Beeding & Bramber.”